JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 Goodpasture syndrome

-* an autoantibody is directed against type IV collagen in basement membranes of the glomeruli and in the lung.
-This is a form of type II hypersensitivity reaction.
+* an autoantibody is directed against type IV collagen in basement membranes of the glomeruli (causing glomerulonephritis) and in the

+lung.
+This is a form of type

+* microscopically shows glomerular dam- age and linear immunofluorescence with labeled complement C3 and anti-IgG antibody.

+* Urinalysis shows high hematuria, proteinuria, and no glucose

+II hypersensitivity reaction.